syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 **Save** **and** **Load** **using** **Xmlwriter**

-DockingManager allows to load and save the dock state using XMLWriter
+DockingManager allows you to load and save the dock state using XMLWriter.

 {% highlight c# %}

-//Shows the SaveDockSte method using xmlwriter
+//Shows the SaveDockSte method using xmlwriter.

 XmlWriter writer = XmlWriter.Create("DockStates.xml");            DockingManager.SaveDockState(writer);